uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment end}

 This chapter looked at two main kinds of formal language: the regular expression (RE) and the context-free grammar (CFG).
 These typify the kinds of languages that are widely used in compilers and file processing systems.
 Regular expressions are good for finding simple patterns in a file, like identifiers, keywords and numbers in a program, or tags in an HTML file, or dates and URLs in a web form.
 Context-free grammars are good when you have nested structures, for example, when an expression is made up of other expressions, or when an "if" statement includes a block of statements, which in turn could be "if" statements, ad infinitum.
-There are more powerful forms of grammars that exist, the most common being context-sensitive grammars and unrestricted grammars, which allow you to have more than one non-terminal on the left hand side of a production; for example, you could have xAy {math}/to{math end} aBb, which is more flexible but a lot harder to work with.
+There are more powerful forms of grammars that exist, the most common being context-sensitive grammars and unrestricted grammars, which allow you to have more than one non-terminal on the left hand side of a production; for example, you could have

+xAy {math}\to{math end} aBb,

+which is more flexible but a lot harder to work with.
 The relationships between the main kinds of grammars was described by the linguist Noam Chomsky, and is often called the {glossary-definition term="Chomsky Hierarchy" definition="A hierarchy of four classifications of formal languages, ranging from simple regular expressions to very flexible (but computationally difficult) grammars."}
 {glossary-link term="Chomsky Hierarchy" reference-text="Formal languages"}Chomsky Hierarchy{glossary-link end}